 In other words, you should not compete solely on price since your making a minuscule profit on your merchandise.
 There are much better ways to go about it.

 Service is another area that you can compete on.
-I want you think about the service you get when you walk into Tiffany’s.
-You don’t just get a jeweler or a sales person – you get an jeweler concierge.
+I want you to think about the service you get when you walk into Tiffany’s.
+You don’t just get a jeweler or a salesperson – you get a jeweler concierge.
 One that helps you find the perfect jeweler piece to either match your outfit or to get you the perfect gift for someone else.

 So definitely do not mess up the delivery!